 At the successful completion of this lesson, students should be able to:

-- Be familiar with famous case studies prompting risk control measures.
+- Be familiar with some of the famous case studies that prompted the need for risk control measures;

-- Understand how and why risk controls were implemented in the energy industry.
+- Describe how and why risk controls were implemented in the energy industry;

 What is due for this lesson?